-- Exceed a minimum bid size of 100 megawatt-hours (MWh) of electric savings.
+- Exceed a minimum bid size of 100 megawatt-hours (MWh) of electricity savings.

-- Not exceed a maximum bid size of 4,289 MWh of electric energy savings.
+- Not exceed a maximum bid size of 8,578 MWh of electricity savings.

 - Only contain energy savings measures that provide permanent and sustainable

 - Include only energy savings that are achieved after announcement of bid award and no later than 12 months after contract effective date.

 Energy savings measures receiving funding from other System Benefit Charge (SBC) funded programs are not eligible for the Block Bidding Program.

 Nonresidential customers may seek to work with an aggregator or serve as an aggregator themselves if they wish to increase their electricity savings bid to meet or exceed the minimum bid requirement of 100 MWh.